stadium-software/theming-kit/README.md

 1. Uncomment attributes to be customised in the *theming-variables.css* file
 2. Amend the related values as you see fit
 3. Control-specific values override general form values
+4. Do not move variables around in the file
+5. Do not add or remove variables
+6. Do not change variable names

 ## Stadium 6 implementation (versions 6.6 and above)